 This procedure assumes that the WAN boot server is running the Volume Manager.
 If you are not using the Volume Manager, see System Administration Guide: Devices and File Systems for information about managing removable media without the Volume Manager.

 Include a CD-ROM or DVD-ROM drive

-Be part of the site's network and naming service
+Be part of the site's network and name service.

-If you use a naming service, the system must already be in a naming service, such as NIS, NIS+, DNS, or LDAP.
-If you do not use a naming service, you must distribute information about this system by following your site's policies.
+If you use a name service, the system must already be in a name service, such as NIS, NIS+, DNS, or LDAP.
+If you do not use a name service, you must distribute information about this system by following your site's policies.

 Create a directory for the WAN boot miniroot and Solaris installation image.

 Instructs the mkdir command to create all the necessary parent directories for the directory you want to create.